vish1108/Uber-Insight-Engine/README.md

    - Load data into GCS.
    - Make the data public for accessibility via URL.
    - Connect GCS with transformation step.

+2. **Transform data in Fact & Dimension tables**

+   - Use a Python script for further transformation, converting a single flat file table to fact and dimension tables.
+   - Make data model

 3. **Transform data in Fact & Dimension tables
    - Use a Python script for further transformation, converting a single flat file table to fact and dimension tables.